 I’m 17 years old and will be graduating from high school next spring.
 I always thought I was born in the U.S., but when I was starting to look into applying for college, my parents told me that I was actually born in Honduras, and have no legal status in the United States.
 I think I might be eligible for DACA, but is it too late to apply?

-You might also want to look into whether you qualify for any more stable immigration relief, such as asylum.
-(See If I am eligible for DACA, should I apply for that or asylum?)
 If possible, have a talk with your parents about why they left Honduras, and set up a consultation with an experienced immigration attorney.
-Your school might also provide some information and resources to students interested in applying for DACA.
+Your school might also provide some immigration-related information and resources to students.